exercism/rust/concepts/hashmap/about.md

 # Accessing values in Hashmap

-Other than using the `[]` operator, there are 2 other ways of accessing values stored in a Hashmap.
+Other than using the indexing (`[]`) operator, there are two other ways of accessing values stored in a Hashmap.
 The first is using the `get` member function:

 ```rust
 fn main() {